Estimating Electrical Costs – Light Fixtures

 This information will be essential when it comes down to entering light fixture details in your electrical estimating software.

-Check your work - After you have counted, marked and logged down all the light fixtures, make another visual pass over the drawings to find any fixtures you may have overlooked.
+Check your work - After you have counted, and written down all the light fixtures, make another visual pass over the drawings to find any fixtures you may have overlooked.

-Look for any additional lighting accessories or supports needed and list them (i.e. strut supports, other structural supports, seismic wires, pendants, hooks, emergency batteries, dimmer ballasts, etc.).
+Look for any additional lighting accessories or supports needed and list them (i.e. strut supports, other structural supports, seismic wires, pendants, and hooks.

 Look closely for emergency batteries or dimming ballasts that are required but not shown on the fixture schedule.
 They may be required by obscure notes on the plans.